15th Parliament of Ontario

-The 15th Legislative Assembly of Ontario was in session from October 20, 1919, until May 10, 1923, just prior to the 1923 general election.
-The leading party in the chamber after the election was the United Farmers of Ontario.
+The 15th Legislative Assembly of Ontario was in session from October 20, 1919, until May 10, 1923.
+The parliament was elected in the 1919 Ontario general election and was dissolved prior to the 1923 general election.
+The leading party in the chamber after the election was the United Farmers of Ontario (UFO).
 It formed a coalition government with 11 Labour MLAs and three Independent candidates of varying stripes.

 The coalition held a slight majority of the seats and the parties it represented had taken about 34 percent of the vote in the 1919 election.
 The rest of the votes had been split between the Conservatives, the Liberals and others, many of which were unsuccessful candidates.
-(Under First past the post, any votes cast for unsuccessful candidates are simply disregarded.)
+(Under the first-past-the-post system, any votes cast for unsuccessful candidates are simply disregarded.)

 The UFO derived a benefit from winning many rural seats where the number of votes involved were less than in the urban districts.
-In North Brant the UFO candidate won while receiving only 3600 votes while in Ottawa West the Conservative candidate took 9000 votes to win his seat.
+In Brant North the UFO candidate won while receiving only 3,600 votes while in Ottawa West the Conservative candidate took 9,000 votes to win his seat.

 The party approached Ernest Charles Drury, who had not run in the election, to serve as party leader and premier.
 Drury had not run in the 1919 election and was elected in a by-election held in Halton in 1920.
 He made it known that the coalition government party should be known by the name "The People's Party."

 Most of the seats the United Farmers won were taken at the expense of the Conservative party, who had formed the government in the preceding assembly and would again regain power in 1923.